-- APPEAL: An "Appeal" may be filed by 4-H/FFA and open class exhibitors to get clarifications regarding rules, policies, and judging procedures.
-The Division Superintendent or the entity (example the Junior Livestock Sale Committee, Horse Leaders Council, Livestock Advisory) would be responsible, as appropriate to handle all appeals, and the Fair Board will be copied on those communications. - a.
-Division Superintendent in consultation with the 4-H Extension Agent will address all appeals as appropriate for their respective department. - b.
-If the Superintendent and Extension Agent do not have a clear response, it will go to the respective advisory council for their advice on the appeal.
-Example a dairy goat question would go to the Livestock advisory board for their advice.
-Horse questions would go to the Horse Leaders Council for their advice. - c.
-The respective entity will share the rule interpretation with the fair board prior to releasing their decision. - d.
-The Fair Board will be copied on those communications back to the appeal person. - e.
-In the event an individual is not satisfied with the appeal, the exhibitor may choose to file a "Protest." - 2.
-PROTEST: If a protest is filed by 4-H/FFA members, open class exhibitor(s), or other individual(s); the following procedure will be followed.
-A "Protest Request" must be submitted in writing to the Boulder County Fair, Livestock Show & Rodeo (BCF) Manager's Office.
+An "appeal" may be filed by 4-H / FFA and open class exhibitors to get clarifications regarding rules, policies, and judging procedures.
+The Division Superintendent or the entity (example the Junior Livestock Sale Committee, Horse Leaders Council, Livestock Advisory) would be responsible, as appropriate to handle all appeals;

+- 2. If a protest is filed by 4-H / FFA members, open class exhibitor(s), or other individual(s); the following procedure will be followed.
+A "Protest Form" must be completed in writing and can be obtained at the Boulder County Fair, Livestock Show & Rodeo (BCF) Manager's Office.
 A fee of \$150.00 in cash or certified check must accompany the protest form.
 The protest shall plainly state the cause of the protest and shall be delivered to the Fair Manager's office prior to judging or within 1 (one) hour after the conclusion of the class judging.
 Judging will not be interrupted by a protest and judging procedures will not be interrupted for protest investigation.
 Once the championship judging begins, no protest will be accepted.
 The protest committee made up of the division superintendent and two fair board representatives will meet and act upon the filed protest.
-A decision will be given to the individual filing the protest within 24 hours of receiving the filed protest unless a thorough investigation by the protest committee takes longer, in which case the individual filing the protest will be notified.
-The fee(s) imposed above shall be refunded if the matter is resolved in favor of the person bringing the protest appeal. - 3.
-PROTEST APPEAL COMMITTEE: In the event an individual is not satisfied with the protest ruling by the protest committee, the exhibitor may appeal the protest resolution to the Protest Appeals Committee.
+A decision will be given to the individual filing the protest committee takes longer, in which case the individual filing the protest will be notified.
+The fee(s) imposed the protest; - 3.
+In the event an individual is not satisfied with the protest ruling by the protest committee, the exhibitor may appeal the protest resolution to the Protest Appeals Committee.
 This committee is made up of the Fair Board Executive Committee.
-A fee of \$200.00 in cash or certified check must accompany the Protest Appeal which shall be in writing, and delivered to the Boulder County Fair, Livestock Show & Rodeo (BCF) Management Office.
-The appeal shall plainly state the protest matter being appealed and shall be delivered to the Fair Management Office not more than 8 (eight) hours after the protest resolution was announced.
+A fee of \$200.00 in cash or certified check must accompany the appeal which shall be in writing, on an "Appeal Form" obtained at the Boulder County Fair, Livestock Show & Rodeo (BCF) Management Office.
+The appeal shall plainly state the matter being appealed and shall be delivered to the Fair Management Office not more than 8 (eight) hours after the protest resolution was announced.
 The decision of the Protest Appeals Committee is final.
 Compliance with the protest and appeal process is mandatory prior to seeking review in any other forum.
 The fee(s) imposed above shall be refunded if the matter is resolved in favor of the person bringing the protest appeal; - 4.
 In addition to the fee(s) imposed for the process, an individual protesting that the use of illegal drugs were administered to an animal and ask for testing be administered will stand the cost of the testing if no residuals are identified.
-Often such tests can cost over

-\$1,000.00 for each substance chemical checked.
-If illegal substances are found the cost of the test will be charged against the exhibitor along with the other consequences under general rules number six under animal treatment "Alteration of Conformation and Structure, Prohibited Substances or Unethical Fitting".
+Often such tests can cost over \$1,000.00 for each substance chemical checked.
+If illegal substances are found the cost of the test will be charged against the exhibitor along with the other consequences under general rules number two "Alteration of Conformation and Structure, Prohibited Substances or Unethical Fitting".